Sampling-based Stochastic Data-driven Predictive Control under Data Uncertainty - Extended Version: Introduction

+In this work, we provide the first stochastic DPC scheme for LTI systems subject to process noise that only requires input-output data, while still guaranteeing recursive feasibility, satisfaction of chance constraints in closed-loop, and robust asymptotic stability in expectation (RASiE) \cite{mcallister2022nonlinear} with user-chosen confidence.
+The key idea is to construct the set of disturbance trajectories consistent with the available input-output data in the sense that the combined input-disturbance-output data trajectory may have been produced by a disturbed LTI system.
+Given the disturbance distribution, this allows for sampling data-consistent disturbance trajectories with which data-driven predictors of the disturbed LTI system are constructed.
+These sample-based predictors are further used to deterministically approximate chance constraints via offline-sampling strategies \cite{mammarella2022chance,teutsch2023offline}, and an additional constraint on the first predicted step guarantees recursive feasibility and closed-loop constraint satisfaction \cite{lorenzen2017stochastic, mammarella2018offline}.

+The set of consistent disturbance trajectories corresponds to the set of consistent system parameters that arises from set membership identification \cite{milanese1991smi,teutsch2024adaptive} and that underpins the data informativity framework \cite{van2023informativity} and robust data-driven controller design \cite{berberich2020robustfb,alanwar2023data}.
+The switch of focus to consistent disturbances instead of model parameters lets us directly construct sample-based predictors without first mapping the disturbance distribution to a distribution over data-consistent system parameters for sample generation.
+Moreover, compared to related sampling-based stochastic MPC schemes that come with stability certificates \cite{lorenzen2017stochastic,mammarella2018offline}, we do not assume that the expected finite-horizon cost is evaluated exactly.
+Instead, our stability analysis explicitly considers the approximation error resulting from sample average approximation (SAA) of the cost function via Hoeffding's inequality.
+Our main contributions are as follows:

-The main contributions are summarized as follows: \begin{itemize} \item[C1:] We present a novel parameterization of the unknown disturbance data considering consistency with the measured input-output data and the underlying system class. \item[C2:] We propose an output-feedback DPC scheme for LTI systems subject to bounded additive disturbances and chance constraints.
-The scheme is lightweight and recursively feasible, and does not rely on disturbance measurements. \item[C3:] We prove robust asymptotic stability in expectation for the closed-loop system under the proposed controller. \end{itemize}
+\begin{itemize} \item[C1:] We propose a novel parameterization of the unknown disturbance data considering consistency with the measured input-output data and the underlying system class (Proposition~\ref{prop:consistency_solutions}). \item[C2:] We present the first stochastic DPC scheme for disturbed LTI systems that guarantees chance constraint satisfaction and recursive feasibility without disturbance measurements (Algorithm~\ref{alg:controller}). \item[C3:] We provide a guarantee of RASiE with pre-specified confidence for the closed-loop system that explicitly considers the error resulting from SAA of the cost function (Theorem~\ref{th:rasie}). \end{itemize}